 Extensive MCQ Practice

 1500+ MCQ Practice Questions: This comprehensive question bank includes 1500+ multiple-choice questions (MCQs).
-Each unit contains approximately 150 MCQs covering a wide range of cognitive levels such as remembering, understanding, application, and analysis. -
+Each unit contains approximately 150 MCQs covering a wide range of cognitive levels such as remembering, understanding, application, and analysis.

 Exam Practice Paper with Mock Tests

 Includes three full-length mock tests for real exam practice.
-One mock test is free for students to assess the quality of our question paper. -

 Latest Syllabus as per NEP

-The syllabus aligns with the latest National Education Policy (NEP) and follows the exam patterns of MSU, CCSU, and other universities following the NEP. -
+The syllabus aligns with the latest National Education Policy (NEP) and follows the exam patterns of MSU, CCSU, and other universities following the NEP.

 Designed by Experts